-At West Coast, we work with Indigenous nations to articulate, revitalize and apply their laws to address ongoing environmental challenges and engage in proactive planning.
-Our approach is grounded in the understanding that Indigenous nations’ own legal systems should guide decision-making in their territories.
+At West Coast, we work with Indigenous nations to articulate, revitalize and apply their laws to address ongoing environmental challenges in their territories – from polluted waters to depleted oceans to clearcut lands – and the interrelated socio-cultural impacts of these issues.
+Our approach is grounded in the understanding that Indigenous nations’ own laws should guide decision-making in their territories.

 Participating in a RELAW Project enables Indigenous nations to engage with their laws in a proactive way – getting ahead of regulatory processes or legal proceedings through proactive planning and community deliberation.